Shear Madness: United States

-In August 1987, a production of Shear Madness opened at the John F. Kennedy Center for the Performing Arts's Theater Lab in Washington D.C., and continues as of 2025.
+Shear Madness is being performed at a variety of local productions in 2026.

 Poland

-A production began in Łódź, Poland in 1999.
+A production began in Warsaw, Poland at the Kwadrat Theatre in 1999.
+By January 2025, it had been performed over 1,200 times in Warsaw.

 In 2006, productions of Shear Madness began at the Bagatela Theatre in Kraków, Poland.
-In 2024, the Kraków celebrated 1,000 performances of the play at the theater.
+In 2024, the Kraków production celebrated its 1,000 performance of the play at the theater.

 France

 A French adaptation by director Sébastien Azzopardi, written by Azzopardi and Sacha Danino, opened in Paris at the Théâtre des Mathurins in 2011 and has had over 3,500 performances.

 Past productions

 Patrick Shea performed with the Boston cast of Shear Madness from 1983 until its closure in 2020.

 North America

 Shear Madness first opened in Lake George, New York in 1978.